Azure-Samples/azure-django-postgres-flexible-aca/lab/02-examining-project.md

 ```

 The code we will deploy exists in the `demo-code` folder.
 This is a [Django](https://djangoproject.com) project that is the base for a space tourism company called "Relecloud".
+Users can visit the site to learn about the tours taken around the solar system.

+We also have 2 docker-compose files and 2 dockerfiles. `docker-compose.yml` serves as the base configuration for all of the development environments. `.devcontainer/docker-compose.yml` and `devcontainer/Dockerfile_dev` are used to configure the development environment when using [Dev Containers](https://code.visualstudio.com/docs/remote/containers) or [Codespaces](https://codespaces.github.com).
+Finally, the `demo-code/Dockerfile` is used to build the image that will be deployed to Azure.

+Lastly, there is an `infra` folder that contains the Bicep templates used to deploy the infrastructure to Azure using the [_Azure Developer CLI_](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview).
+We'll take a look at these files later in the lab.

+>**Note**
+> There is no completion step.
+Please proceed to [03-Deploying Locally](03-deploying-locally.md)